Notre Dame teacher says making the ‘little ones’ feel loved and supported a big part of her job.

 She said since her students come to her at such a young age, she really wants them to feel like her classroom is an extension of their own homes.

-Home for Bicknell now is Auburn Hills, very close to the Notre Dame campus, and she grew up not that much farther away, in Rochester Hills.
+Home for Bicknell herself now is Lake Orion, only about 15 minutes from the Notre Dame campus, and she grew up in Rochester Hills.
 The youngest of mom Brenda and dad Scott’s two daughters, Bicknell graduated from Rochester High School and went on to Central Michigan University where she earned a bachelor’s degree in early childhood development.
 She hired in at Notre Dame right after graduating from college in 2007 and after a few years teaching in the classroom, earned a master’s in early childhood education from Oakland University.

 But even before she got to CMU, Bicknell had an inkling that she wanted to work with young kids.